matanmarkind/active_standby/README.md

     });

     table.write().update_tables_closure(|table| {
-        // Update the value in the table, not the shared one behind the
+        // Update the entry in the table, not the shared value behind the
         // Arc.
         table[0] = Arc::new(2);
     });